Esequiel378/walmart-challenge-deployment/README.md

 ### The .env files

-Each of this projects needs it own .env file, you can refere to they README
+Each of this projects needs its own .env file, you can refere to they README

 + [Backend README](https://github.com/Esequiel378/walmart-challenge-backend/blob/master/README.md)